dereuromark/cakephp-menu/README.md

 # CakePHP Menu Plugin

-A menu builder for CakePHP apps.
+A powerful menu builder for CakePHP apps.

 **WORK IN PROGRESS!**